Eyes in the sky: Heat-seeking drones used after tornado

 Menlo Park firefighters also used thermal drones to find people lost in San Francisco Bay, and took drones to Texas to help after Hurricane Harvey.
 There, the aircraft scoped out flooded areas to make rescue-boat navigation easier amid fallen trees, power lines and other obstacles, Schapelhouman said.

-“It’s a super-efficient piece of equipment,” said Schapelhouman, who estimates the department has spent $200,000 in its drone program, including pilot training.
+“It’s a super-efficient piece of equipment,” said Schapelhouman, who estimates the department has spent $200,000 on its drone program, including pilot training.

 In Polk County, Florida, Sheriff Grady Judd has a team of 20 drone pilots on his Aerial Response Team.
 Polk County uses its thermal-imaging drones at night, finding burglars who thought they were safe hiding in the dark.